LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

 11-directories_permissions - This script adds execute permission to all subdirectories of the current directory for the owner, group and other users
-12-directory_permissions - This script creatse a diectory with set permissions 13-change_group - This script changes the group owner to school for a file
+12-directory_permissions - This script creatse a diectory with set permissions 13-change_group - This script changes the group owner to school for a file 100-change_owner_and_group - This script chnages the owner and group owner for all files and directories